linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 If one of your domain names has expired or if you want to start hosting it on another DNS provider, you should permanently remove the domain zone and all of its associated DNS records.

-Select **Remove** under the menu to the right of your chosen zone.
+1. From the Domains page of the Cloud Manager, click the ellipsis icon (three dots) next to the domain you'd like to remove.

+2. Select **Remove** to permanently delete the zone, including all associated records.
+It can take up to 30 minutes for the changes to be removed.

 ![This menu lets you remove a DNS zone.](domain-remove-a-zone.png "This menu lets you remove a DNS zone.")

-Click **Remove** to permanently delete the zone, including all associated records.
-It can take up to 30 minutes for the changes to be removed.

 {{< caution >}}
 Once removed, you **MUST** delete the Linode nameserver entries from the domain at the registrar level.
 This is a very important step; if the entries are not removed, someone could use your domain without your permission.